-- Even if both the ovaries get removed, Polycystic ovarian syndrome can not be taken away.
+- Even if both ovaries get removed, Polycystic ovarian syndrome can not be taken away.
 The symptoms still persist in the body.
-Ovaries are just primarily affected in polycystic ovarian syndrome but, not the organs responsible for the onset of PCOS.
+Ovaries are just primarily affected in polycystic ovarian syndrome but, are not the organs responsible for the onset of PCOS.

 - The problem arises in the hypothalamus of the brain.
 This deals with hormonal regulation and from there goes on to other organs and also shows significant signs in different places.

 - The fact is among all the women with Polycystic ovarian syndrome, only 15 percent show cysts in their ovaries.

 - Cysts are actually immature follicles in the ovaries and not cysts.
 This is basic and we should understand the thing about this.

 - The ovaries release an ova for every menstrual cycle which we have spoken about above.
 The secondary matured follicle is subjected to the release of the ova after maturation.

 - In conditions such as polycystic ovarian syndrome and hormonal imbalances, the ova will not be released.
 This can either be due to the immature follicle or maybe insufficiency of hormones responsible for it to happen.